B Howard: Music career

-B. Howard started a solo career in 2010 following the success of his single, "Dancefloor."
-In 2010, B Howard collaborated with Wyclef Jean and Jazmine Sullivan to revamp the song "Ke Nako" as a tribute to Nelson Mandela.
+B. Howard started a solo career in 2010 following the success of his first single, "Dancefloor" was released on July 20, 2010.
+In 2010, B Howard collaborated with Wyclef Jean, Jazmine Sullivan and J Pre to revamp the song "Ke Nako" as a homage to Nelson Mandela.

 The first single from Genesis, "Super Model", was released via iTunes on February 8, 2011.
 The second single, "Dancefloor" made its US premiere on Wednesday, June 8 (2011) on iTunes and across all digital platforms.
 Howard performed in Japan to support this release.
 Howard is currently working on his upcoming American EP, Official.
 His single "I Do It" and released in 2013.